 One of the quickest and easiest ways to build a natural language processing (NLP) application is to use the Hugging Face ecosystem to rapidly prototype your solution.

-In this blog, I’ll show you how, with 10 lines of familiar Hugging Face code, you can use the Graphcore IPU to power a web app that can identify words associated with illnesses as fast as you can type.
+In this blog, I’ll show you how, with 10 lines of familiar Hugging Face code, you can build an NLP application for a Named Entity Recognition (NER) task on Graphcore IPUs that can identify words associated with illnesses as fast as you can type.

 You can follow along with this blog using a Paperspace Gradient Notebook, powered by Graphcore IPUs.

 Paperspace lets you test, develop and deploy in a single Jupyter notebook environment, with pricing to suit your need for speed and scalability depending on the lifecycle of your project.
-New users can also take advantage of a six hour free trial.
+Users can also take advantage of the IPU free tier on Paperspace.

 For more details on Graphcore and Paperspace Gradient Notebooks, see our blog.

 Also, be part of the conversation: join the Graphcore community on Slack